HariSirikonda/Console-based-Banking-Application/README.md

 # 💳 Console Based Banking System 🏦

-Welcome to the **State Bank of India Banking System**, a Python-based application that simulates basic banking operations such as account creation, deposit, withdrawal, and account display using CSV file storage. 📁
+Welcome to the **Console Based Banking System**, a Python-based application that simulates basic banking operations such as account creation, deposit, withdrawal, and account display using CSV file storage. 📁

 ---